jackfranklin/cannon-blog/README.md

 And visit `http://localhost:8123` to see your new blog in all its glory.

+Note that the very first time you run `cannon-dev`, you will see an error.
+Currently you have to hit the site first for the bundle to be correctly generated.
+Then you can restart the server and everything should work.
+This is on the list of TODOs!

 ## Adding pages and posts

+_Coming Soon_

 ## Available Middlewares